curv3d/curv/docs/language/Blocks.rst

 is an expression with two local variables ``a`` and ``b``.
 The result is ``5``.

+A "local variable" is just an immutable association between a name and a value.
+Within the scope of a variable definition like ``a=1``, variable names have substitution semantics.
+Any reference to ``a`` can be replaced by its value ``1`` without changing the meaning of the program.

+The order in which variables are defined within a block doesn't matter.
+Function definitions may be recursive or mutually recursive.

 Block Syntax
 ------------
 Blocks are created using the ``let`` and ``where`` operators: